mstrielnikov/ta/task_3/README.md

 DeFi trading platform [dYdX](https://www.dydx.xyz/).
 Is highly benefit from Starknet's performance.

-Bitcoin + DeFi ("Starknet x Bitcoin" (2025) [Ref: https://starkware.co/blog/starknet-x-bitcoin/]).
+Bitcoin + DeFi (Starknet on Bitcoin and Ethereum (2025) [Ref: https://www.starknet.io/blog/starknet-bitcoin-scaling/]).
 Starknet is poised to become the first L2 to settle on both Ethereum and Bitcoin (announced in early 2025).
 This opens the door to Bitcoin-native DeFi, such as using BTC as collateral for loans or trading derivatives.
 With Bitcoin’s vast user base (potentially a billion users), Starknet can bring financial-grade functionality to a largely static asset.
-The trustless bridge (enabled by STARK proofs and potential Bitcoin covenants via OP_CAT, details in community discussions [Ref: https://community.starknet.io/t/bitcoin-integration/5678]) ensures Bitcoiners retain sovereignty while accessing DeFi, aligning with Bitcoin’s ethos.
+The trustless bridge (enabled by STARK proofs and potential Bitcoin covenants via OP_CAT, ensures Bitcoiners retain sovereignty while accessing DeFi, aligning with Bitcoin’s ethos.
 Bitcoin’s 7 TPS limit is bypassed, enabling complex financial applications without clogging the base layer.

 [Braavos](https://braavos.app/).
 Starknet wallet, integrates Bitcoin Lightning Network payments using STRK, allowing tap-and-pay functionality without extra setup.
 Reduced confirmation times and high throughput support real-time payments, rivaling traditional systems like Visa.
 Fraction of cent fees make cross-border remittances viable.